solomonbarayev/react-around-api-full/README.md

 - Serverside JWT Auth
 - localstorage manipulation to retain logged in user's JWT tokens.

+## Full Project Functionality

+- Upon first visit, users are greeted with Singin page.

+  - If they have not signed up in the past, they can navigate to the Sing Up page to create an account.

+- Once logged in, user will not need to log back in for at least 7 days as that is the JWT token expiration token duration.

+- User will be nagivated to Homepage where they will have several options.
+  - Edit their Profile name, about, and avatar image.
+  - Add their own cards to the collective of cards.
+  - View other's added cards.
+  - Ability to like/dislike other's cards.
+  - Ability to delete user's own cards (Trash bin only appears on cards that the specific logged in user added)
+  - Zoom in to card images (modal will popup showing larger image resolution upon clicking on the card images.)

 ## Challenges faced throughout sprint:

 At times the backend return data who's shape was a little different than the way the frontend is was setup.
 The frontend ajustment was pretty tedious, and had a lot of corrections to make.